Lecture theatre, with students attending.

 5. Complement with online asynchronous learning activities

-To complement your lectures, you can use your Moodle or Teams space to add asynchronous online learning activities, such as forum discussions, continuous online chat, or interactive tasks such as quizzes and surveys.
-This provides a good opportunity for you to help structure independent learning and encourage students to reflect on their learning and interact with others.
-If you need to collect some informal feedback from students for a revision session, you could use the Moodle feedback activity or Microsoft Forms.
+To complement your lectures, you can use your Moodle or Teams space to add learning activities, such as forum discussions, continuous online chat, or interactive tools such as quizzes and surveys.
+Learning activities help structure independent learning and encourage students to reflect on their learning and interact with others.
+You could use the Moodle feedback activity or Microsoft Forms to collect informal feedback from students.
 See the Asynchronous online activities guide for further examples.

 tip 5 accordion accordion